matloff/fasteR/README.md

 As mentioned earlier, R is an *object-oriented language*.
 Everthing is an *object*, and every object has a *class*.
-One of the most common classes is called 'S3'.
+One of the most common class structures is called 'S3'.

-When we call **lm**, the latter returns an object of 'S3' class:
+When we call **lm**, the latter returns an S3 object of 'lm' class:

 ``` r
 > lmout <- lm(Weight ~ Age,data=mlb)